mvrahden/treasurer/README.md

 This project is meant to be *lightweight*, *easy to use* and limited to the initial scope of:
 * reading and persisting 2D-DataSets in any common format.

-## Current Limitations

-This framework supports basic tasks for basic use cases.
-The following limitations are known and intended to be taken care of in future releases:
-* no concurrency (async execution)
-* no fancy filesystem control
-* no convenience methods or option injection
-* no testing for Windows OS

 # Community Contribution